 The icon of the Blessed Mother nursing the newborn Christ would be a much more hope-filled and tender alternative to the Pieta in this sense.
 And this might be the deepest correspondent to the stereotype of woman as a “nurturer,” acting affectionately to those who are weak (or who are ill).
 The stereotype can be helpful, but the icon expresses the deepest unchanging truth, especially when confronting the mortality of the body.

 This bedrock revelation of what the Sacrament of Holy Orders ought to be in the “economy of salvation” is partially a factor in the perceived “sexism” of the New Testament Epistles.
 There is both a mixture of sacramental doctrine and of Church practice at work in the exclusion of all opportunities for women to “teach” or even “speak” in the places of prayer.
 Church practice could indeed change, but only insofar as it would not contradict the sacramental realties at work.
-The context of “places of prayer” is clear, and the “church order” shown there has no universally necessary extension to public or domestic settings.
-One place that there may be a necessary sacramental parallel is in the family home, but this is a special case, and it does not change the fact that church practice can change, while the defined sphere of sacramental doctrine remains immovable.
-Allowing women to speak, outside the Mass, in 20th century church pulpits, as catechists and leaders of parish apostolates, is not at all the same thing as saying that the preaching of the homily, and the ministry at the altar of sacrifice, are acts intrinsically demanding holy orders for their meaning.
+The context of “places of prayer” is clear, and the “church order” shown there has no universally necessary extension to public settings.
+One place that there may be a necessary sacramental parallel is in the family home, but this is a sacramental case that stands alone, and it does not negate the fact that church practice can change, while the defined sphere of sacramental doctrine remains immovable.
+Allowing women to speak, outside the Mass, in 20th-21st century church pulpits, as catechists and leaders of parish apostolates, is not a reversal of sacramental practice, whereas the preaching of the homily, and the ministry at the altar of sacrifice, are acts intrinsically demanding holy orders for their meaning.

 Here then, with the consideration of Christ, we draw general conclusions about all men and women, about the laity, and the religious, distinct from the men who are ordained in holy orders.
 In some way, each man ought to be an icon of Christ, just as a woman ought to be an icon of Mary and the Church.
 But the place of “location” and “mediation” for the icon, and thus the effects or the actions that flow from this identification with Christ, or identification with the Church, vary and concentrate much more widely than the manner we described for holy orders.